morucci/repoxplorer/README.md

 A list of paths can be given under the **paths** key.
 When defined for project repository then only commits including a file changed under one of the list of paths will match during statistics computation.
-If you want to define a special project *Barbian-Tests* that is limited to tests directory then:
+If you want to define a special project *Barbican-Tests* that is limited to tests directory then:

 ```YAML